 Our lab develops novel computational approaches and pipelines for high-sensitivity copy number and tissue-of-origin analysis from the sequencing of cfDNA.
 We developed the tool, ichorCNA, which estimates the tumor fraction and copy number alterations from cost-effective ultra-low pass genome sequencing (Adalsteinsson*, Ha*, Freeman* et al. Nat Commun, 2017).

 We apply these computational approaches to study cancer from patients with advanced disease.
 Currently, we are focused on profiling ctDNA from metastatic castration-resistant prostate cancer (mCRPC) and metastatic breast cancer.
-We are actively engaging in new collaborations with members of Fred Hutch, UW Medicine, and Seattle Cancer Care Alliance to study other tumor types and various stages of disease.

 A challenge in precision medicine is the ability to routinely sequence patients’ tumors because repeated biopsies are not feasible, especially for advanced cancers.
 Liquid biopsy is an attractive solution for monitoring tumor genomic alterations from circulating tumor DNA (ctDNA).
 However, the systematic analysis to detect genome-wide signatures from ctDNA is still needed to understand the feasibility of longitudinally monitoring the dynamics of tumor clones in circulation.
 The lack of robust informatics solutions is a major barrier to realizing the potential of cfDNA.